FaizahMalik/cfg-games-project/README.md

 **MVP**

 Our plan was to first define and create a Minimum Viable Product (MVP).
 As an MVP, program should allow the user to:
-- select a random word from a words list,
+- select a random word from a words list
 - show the hidden words in a "_ _ _ _" format
 - allow the user to guess a letter or word
 - process that guess and tell them whether they are wrong or right